 The U.S. citizen partner will also need to prove their citizenship via a copy of their U.S. birth certificate, U.S. password, or a Naturalization Certificate of Citizenship.
 Every individual’s circumstance is different.
 Therefore, it’s important that you work with an attorney experienced in immigration law.
 Any errors or omissions in the application process may permanently prevent the applicant from receiving a K-1 nonimmigrant visa.

 How to File a Petition for a Same-Sex Fiancé

 Filing a petition for your same-sex fiancé involves an application, paying a filing fee, collecting additional documents, an interview, a lot of waiting, and adjusting status.

-Below are the basic steps to petitioning for a same-sex fiancé:
+What are the basic steps to petitioning for my same-sex fiancé?

 - U.S. citizen partner files form I-129F Petition of Alien Fiancé with USCIS.

 - After the petition is approved by USCIS, it is transferred to the National Visa Center (NVC).
 They will work in the U.S. Embassy or Consulate of your fiancé’s country to coordinate with them regarding the next steps.